ChrysoulaStrifti/Embedded-Systems-FPGA-Acceleration/README.md

 # Embedded-Systems-FPGA-Acceleration

-Progect as part of relevant course
+Project as part of relevant course